Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 Not all compilers with OpenMP support target offloading, refer to the [official list](https://www.openmp.org/resources/openmp-compilers-tools/) for details.
 Furthermore, some compilers, such as GCC, have basic support for target offloading, but do not enable these features by default and/or achieve poor performance.

-On Taurus, two compilers with good performance can be used: the NVIDIA HPC compiler and the IBM XL compiler
+On Taurus, two compilers with good performance can be used: the NVIDIA HPC compiler and the IBM XL compiler.

 #### Using OpenMP target offloading with NVIDIA HPC compilers